BlaqueDevs/se-assignment-day-4-software-project-management-Sharonmbuya/README.md

 Healthcare Systems – Implementing an electronic medical records system where data integrity is critical.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+Government Projects – A national ID registration system where regulations require clear documentation.
+Construction Projects – Building a bridge where detailed blueprints and fixed steps must be followed.
+Banking Software – Developing a compliance-heavy financial application with strict security rules.
+Healthcare Systems – Implementing an electronic medical records system where data integrity is critical.
+Automated Testing – Use tools like Selenium, JUnit, or Cypress to catch bugs early and improve efficiency.
+Continuous Integration & Continuous Deployment (CI/CD) – Automate code integration and deployment to maintain stability.
+Code Reviews & Pair Programming – Encourage team members to review each other’s code for better quality and fewer errors.
+Unit & Integration Testing – Test individual components and how they work together to prevent functional issues.
+Performance & Load Testing – Ensure the software can handle real-world usage without crashing.
+User Acceptance Testing (UAT) – Have end-users test the system to confirm it meets their needs before full deployment.
+Bug Tracking & Issue Management – Use tools like JIRA, Bugzilla, or Trello to log, track, and resolve issues effectively.
+Security Testing – Identify and fix vulnerabilities to protect against cyber threats.
+Regular Feedback & Iterations – Continuously refine and improve the software based on feedback from users and stakeholders.

+Why Maintaining High Standards is Important
+Enhances User Experience – Bug-free, well-functioning software leads to satisfied users.
+Reduces Costs & Time – Fixing issues early is cheaper and faster than addressing them post-release.
+Improves Security – Prevents data breaches, hacks, and compliance violations.
+Strengthens Brand Reputation – High-quality software builds trust and credibility.
+Ensures Compliance – Many industries require strict adherence to regulations (e.g., healthcare, finance).

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?